Ruby slippers: The Wizard of Oz (1939)

 One pair, known as "the People's Shoes," is on display at the Smithsonian Institution.
 However, the shoes do not belong together; their actual mates are the mismatched pair (left sized 5C, right 5BC) stolen in 2005 and recovered in 2018.

 Another pair, the close-up or insert shoes, which is in the best shape of all, appears to be better made, has no orange felt on the soles, and has "#7 Judy Garland" written in the lining.
 According to the Library of Congress, "it is widely believed that they were used primarily for close-ups and possibly the climactic scene where Dorothy taps her heels together."
-Circular scuff marks on the soles support the theory that they were the ones Garland had on when she clicked her heels together.
+Circular scuff marks on the soles support the theory that they were the ones Garland had on when she clicked her heels together (though according to some accounts it actually was one of her doubles, either Bobbie Koshay or Caren Marsh Doll, who clicked her heels in the scene).
 The lack of felt indicates these were likely also the shoes taken from the feet of the dead Wicked Witch of the East (since the soles are visible in the film), hence their nickname: the "Witch's Shoes".

 The last known pair may have been made for Bobbie Koshay, Garland's stunt double.
 This is most likely the size 6B pair (owned first by Roberta Bauman, then Anthony Landini, and currently by David Elkouby) whose lining says "Double" instead of "Judy Garland".
 However, some believe this pair may have been the second pair created, therefore explaining the "Double" in the lining, but still worn by Garland and Koshay.
 Several pairs of Garland's own shoes are size 61/2.
-Also, Garland can be seen wearing this pair in photos taken after the film's primary shooting was finished in 1939.
+Garland can be seen wearing this pair in publicity photos taken after the film's primary shooting was finished in 1939.

 In the film sequence where trees pelt the Scarecrow with their apples, Garland can be briefly glimpsed wearing black shoes instead of the slippers.
 She reportedly found the slippers so uncomfortable that she wore them only when her feet were on camera.